Bowling ball: Effect of delivery characteristics on ball motion

 Release ratio denotes the ratio of the ball's forward (translational) speed to its rev rate (rotational speed) at time of release.
 This ratio continually decreases throughout the ball's travel until it reaches exactly 1.0 when full traction is achieved upon entering the roll phase.
-A too-high release ratio (a speed-dominant release) causes the ball to reach the pins while still in the hook phase (resulting in a shallow angle of entry that permits ball deflection and resultant leaves of the 10-pin), and a too-low release ratio (a rev-dominant release) causes the ball to enter the roll phase before reaching the pins (sacrificing power to friction that would ideally be delivered to the pins to enhance pin scatter).
+A too-high release ratio, also known as a speed-dominant release, causes the ball to reach the pins while still in the hook phase, resulting in a shallow angle of entry that permits ball deflection and resultant leaves of the 10-pin, while a too-low release ratio, also called a rev-dominant release, causes the ball to enter the roll phase before reaching the pins, sacrificing power to friction that would ideally be delivered to the pins to enhance pin scatter.
 Ball speed and rev rate are said to be matched if the ball enters the roll phase immediately before impacting the pins, maximizing power imparted to the pins yet helping to provide an entry angle that minimizes ball deflection.

 Various characteristics of ball delivery affect a ball's motion throughout its skid, hook and roll phases.
 The particular way in which energy is imparted to a ball—with varying proportions of that energy divided among ball speed, axis control and rev rate—determines the ball's motion.
 The following discussion considers delivery characteristics separately, with the understanding that ball motion is determined by a complex interaction of a variety of factors.

 Greater ball speeds give the ball less time to hook, thus reducing observed hook though imparting more kinetic energy to the pins; conversely, slower speeds allow more time for greater hook though reducing kinetic energy.
+A USBC ball motion study concluded that the optimal ball speed is approximately 21 mph at release (17 mph at the pins), speeds typically achievable by professionable bowlers.